auberginehill/rock-paper-scissors/README.md

                 </ol>
             <h4>The Pre-Steps (prime) – The Approach – The Delivery</h4>
             <p>During the pre-steps (prime) ritual it is customary to use 90 degrees motion when counting down the steps.
 A pre-step consists of the action of retracting one's fist from full-arm extension towards the shoulder and then back to full extension.
 The Approach is the transition phase between the final pre-step and the Delivery.
 The Approach begins at the shoulder following the final prime and ends when the arm makes a 90-degree angle with the player's body.
 Players must reveal their chosen throw to their opponent prior to reaching the 90-degree mark.
 Any throw delivered past this critical point must be considered a 'Forced Rock' (since this is the position the hand would have been in upon crossing the 90-degree mark).
 So once firmly in the Approach phase, it is time to shift focus to the Delivery.
 Since the hand is technically already in the Rock position, it must either be switched to another throw or remain as Rock.
 It is customary to try to time the possible transition from 'Rock' to some other option as late as possible, so the opponent doesn't have the time to read the throw and possibly adjust to what is being played.</p>
+            <p>Judging and analyzing what happens in the Approach phase lies in the heart of fairness of 'Rock-paper-scissors'.
+While it seems, that <a href="http://www.k2.t.u-tokyo.ac.jp/fusion/Janken/index-e.html">this 1 ms machine</a> (even in its second version) has a 100 % win rate against any human opponent, it actually is throwing "forced rocks" every time, since the decision, what signal should be shown, is made by the machine after the artificial hand has reached its lowest position, which could resemble the 90-degree angle with its human opponents.
+This 1-ms-responce-time-machine can be beaten every time by throwing a paper against it and declaring that its throw should be nullified as a "forced rock", since the resulting "Scissors" was decided by the machine after the artificial hand had reached its lowest position and at the time the artificial hand had reached its lowest position the hand was showing a "Rock" signal.</p>
             <h4>Multiplayer Modes</h4>
             <p>A multiple player variation can be played: Players stand in a circle and all throw at once.
 If rock, paper, and scissors are all thrown, it is a stalemate, and the round is replayed.
 If one option is delivered by all participants, the 'Tie-Break Situation' is resolved by playing another round of 'Rock-paper-scissors' immediately after the existence of 'Tie-Break Situation' has been confirmed.
 If two throws are present, all players with the losing throw are eliminated.
 The play continues until only the winner remains.</p>